Archer & Armstrong: Film adaptation

-In March of 2017, a feature film centered around the titular duo was announced.
+In March 2017, a feature film centered around the titular duo was announced.
 The project, which is said to be a buddy action comedy in tone, will be a joint-venture production between Valiant Entertainment and Sean Daniel Company.
 BenDavid Grabinski will serve as screenwriter, while Dinesh Shamdasani, Sean Daniel and Jason Brown are attached as producers.
 In March 2017, Ruben Fleischer signed onto the project as director, with Terry Rossio re-writing the script.

 Web series

 Archer and Armstrong are portrayed by Alex Meglei and Kevin Porter in the web series Ninjak vs. the Valiant Universe.